 What is Axumin and how is it used?

-What are side effects of Axumin?
+What are the possible side effects of Axumin?

-Common side effects of Axumin include:
+The most common side effects of Axumin include:

 - injection site pain and redness, and